 Quality Manufacturer + Competent Installer = ~30 Years

 There are differences in material types and furthermore, some of them have neat features to cut down on maintenance.
-However, no matter what type of materials you select (composition shingles, PVC/TPO, cedar shake, synthetic/rubber shingles, or metal) quality materials and competence of your installer are what really count.
+However, no matter what type of materials you select (composite shingles, PVC/TPO, cedar shake shingles, synthetic/rubber shingles, or metal roofing) quality materials and competence of your installer are what really count.
 If you select a quality manufacturer to supply the roofing material, and a competent installer, you can expect about 30 years of useful lifespan.

 There has been a bit of an arms race in warranties over the last 20 years and most manufacturers claim a "lifetime" warranty.
 Gone are the days of 10, 20, 30, 40 and 50 year warranties and the accompanying jump in price from benchmark to benchmark.
 Lifetime equates usually to 50 years if you read the fine print, however, if you aim for 30 years and reasonably maintain it you shouldn't have too much worry about your roof.

 So what are the differences between different types of roofs?
 First, the most important thing is to establish what type of materials are compatible with you roof type.
 Second, pick what you like.
 Below are a few notes on the different types of materials we commonly work with.

 Composite Shingles are your "standard" roof for a pitched application.
 There are a lot of brands and a lot of minor differences.
 We typically recommend Certainteed brand or Malarkey brand shingles.
 Both are manufactured in the NW for our area and offer strong warranties.
 Weight is not as important as it used to be but things like algae and moss inhibitors are.
 Both of these brands use copper coated granules in the shingles to inhibit algae growth and slow moss.
 Nothing will stop moss completely but this gives you a nice leg up on your roof maintenance.
 Both brands offer different styles and profiles, again pick what you like the look of and what fits your budget.